Azel Ames: Early life and education

+During the Civil War Ames served for the Union.

+In 1871, Ames graduated from Harvard Medical School.

+Career

-He graduated Harvard Medical School in 1871 and became a practicing physician before devoting himself to public sanitation efforts, where he was engaged to draw up the health and sanitary regulations for many large cities.
+Ames was a practicing physician before devoting himself to public sanitation efforts, where he was engaged to draw up the health and sanitary regulations for many large cities.
 He was a member of the Massachusetts State Drainage Commission and was twice sent as a representative of the United States Government to international sanitary conferences.
-He was longtime resident Wakefield, Massachusetts, where he founded the water company and board of health.
+He was a longtime resident of Wakefield, Massachusetts, where he founded the water company and Board of Health.
 In 1879 he was elected representative in the Massachusetts State Legislature and was secretary of the Committee on Public Health.
 In 1898–99 he was acting-assistant surgeon the United States army during the Spanish–American War; and in 1899 was major and brigadier surgeon in the United States volunteers.
 His books include The Mayflower and Its Log, Sex in Industry; Elementary Hygiene for the Tropics, and The Family of John Philips.

+Personal life and death

-In 1866 he married Sarah Deering Thomas Ames, daughter of Sarah and Elijah Ames, and they had three children: Azel Jr., an official on the New York Central Railroad; Edward Winslow; a diplomat; and Louise Kimball Ames, who became a noted designer.
-He spent the last several years of his life as a patient at Danvers State Hospital, where he died in 1908, aged 63.
+In 1866, Ames married Sarah Deering Thomas Ames, daughter of Sarah and Elijah Ames.
+The couple had three children Colonel Azell Ames Jr., an electrical engineer and former Army officer, Edward Winslow, a diplomat and Louise Kimball Ames, a designer.
+Through Edward Ames' grandson was Winslow Ames, an art historian, author, and museum director.

+Ames spent the last several years of his life as a patient at Danvers State Hospital, where he died in 1908, aged 63.